Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user tries to change a pre-filled cell, a toast will state that the pre-filled cell cannot be changed and the pre-filled cells will be bolded

+### `Scenario 1`

+- Given: The user started the application and pressed the 'New Game' button
+- When: The user chose the preferred settings and clicked the 'START' button
+- Then: The application will display a sudoku grid with pre-filled values that are bolded to distinguish them from the values the user will input

+### `Scenario 2`

+- Given: The user has started a new game and a pre-filled cell has been selected
+- When: The user presses on one of the word buttons at the bottom of the screen to fill it in the cell
+- Then: The application will not allow changing the value while displaying a toast stating 'Can't fill in a pre-filled cell'

 ## 3. UNIQUE PUZZLES*